Corporate Plan 2018-19

 Information and communications technology (ICT) systems

-Our ICT systems play a critical role in supporting our agency’s operations and the service we provide to the community.
+Our ICT systems play a critical role in supporting our agency’s operations and the services we provide to the community.

 Priorities for the current year include improving our ability to effectively and efficiently manage the complaints we receive from community members.
 This involves implementing a number of upgrades to improve the functionality and usability of our electronic case management system, which will assist to further enhance our ability to capture and report on complaints data and trends, and allow our staff to work more flexibly with remote access.